Nixirn/CST-305-Proj.1/README.md

 - Open the code
 - Add a new configuration to allow the code too run
-- Run code
+- run

 Requirements:

-- Code needs the following libraries to be installed: numpy, scipy and matplotlib
+- Code needs the following libraries to be installed: numpy and matpltlib